tapfortap/Documentation/getting-started.md

 ##  3. Verify Connection With Tap for Tap

 Once the Tap for Tap SDK is correctly installed, open your app.
-The first time your app checks in with Tap for Tap (by the *initialize* call in your code), you will get an alert message notifying you that your SDK installation was successful and that your app has been created on Tap for Tap.
+The first time your app checks in with Tap for Tap, you will get an alert message notifying you that your SDK installation was successful and that your app has been created on Tap for Tap.
 This alert will only appear the first time you open your app.

 ##  4. Take App Live on Market